pytorch/rfcs/PyTorch-Sparse-Roadmap.md

 ## Motivation and Scope

-Almost one third of the current `torch.sparse` issues relate to the speed of matrix multiplication with sparse matrices (i.e., sparse tensors of rank 2) in PyTorch (e.g., issue [\#5262](https://github.com/pytorch/pytorch/issues/5262)).
+Almost one third of the current `torch.sparse` issues relate to the timings of matrix multiplication with sparse matrices (i.e., sparse tensors of rank 2) in PyTorch (e.g., issue [\#5262](https://github.com/pytorch/pytorch/issues/5262)).
-There are additional issues relating to batching sparse matrix products (e.g., issue [\#33430](https://github.com/pytorch/pytorch/issues/33430)) and computing gradients (e.g., issue [\#12498](https://github.com/pytorch/pytorch/issues/12498)) but these can likely be addressed *after* the speed-up issues.
+There are additional issues relating to batching sparse matrix products (e.g., issue [\#33430](https://github.com/pytorch/pytorch/issues/33430)) and computing gradients (e.g., issue [\#12498](https://github.com/pytorch/pytorch/issues/12498)) but these can likely be addressed *after* the performance issues.
 Note also that some issues that refer to "multiplication" explicitly are unrelated in that they refer to *elementwise* products & *broadcasting* with sparse tensors (e.g., issue [\#2909](https://github.com/pytorch/pytorch/issues/2909)).